The Department of Health and Social Care have written some universal values for those working in care.

 The Care Certificate is an agreed set of standards.
 They define the expected knowledge, skills and behaviours for specific job roles in the health and social care sectors.

-There are 15 standards that you need to be cover if you’re new to care.
+There are now 16 standards that you need to cover if you’re new to care.
+The Care Certificate standards were updated in March 2025.
+A new standard has been added to capture awareness of learning disability and autism.
 They should be part of a thorough induction programme in your workplace.

 The standards include skills and knowledge that are important to your role such as duty of care, safeguarding adults, and communication.